smurfless1/jcmanage/README.md

 There are three phone number finder classes currently.
 One each for whocallsme, whocalled.us, and callercomplaints.
 The idea is that each can be called individually as a program, or can be imported and called as a library to look up a score for a number.
 These are used to help a user decide if this should be blacklisted.

+I'm really open to ideas on how to do this better and use other sites.
+Especially if you do the work.
+Me sitting in front of the olympics resulted in this, so you know, go for the bronze and write an adapter for us.

+The one I'm really waiting for is the one that will let you prepopulate the FCC complaint page forms.
+I'm not looking to cheat, but I'm tired of having to do it manually.

 Programs
 ========

-livelookup has many dependencies, but on my Mac OS Mavericks install, when a call comes in I get a Notification Center popup with the score from whocallsme. main.py is meant to run over ssh, where there is no UI and the user should respond by text.
-It works better as an example for something bigger. main_remote is meant to be run using the same data, but on a system with a UI. makeBadEntries creates in stdout a blacklist format text list with all area codes except those from an array in the code.
-If you don't know anyone in Forida and Forida is calling, pretty sure it's safe to hang up.
-Be aware your bank may have someone down there, so be careful with it.
+* livelookup has many dependencies.
+On my Mac OS Mavericks install, when a call comes in I get a Notification Center popup with the score from whocallsme, then I laugh as the scumbag gets what's coming to them.
+Click click!
+* main.py is meant to run over ssh, where there is no UI and the user should respond by text.
+It works better if you think of it as an example for something bigger, like an eventual web app.
+* main_remote is meant to be the same as main, but on a system with a UI, so I could have selenium bring up the page and wait for me to read the reports.
+* makeBadEntries generates blacklist-quality text to stdout.
+It will create a block pattern for every area code, except the ones you leave enabled.
+I don't know anyone in Louisiana, so they can't call me.
+Just remember your bank's call center might be in Louisiana, which might turn out to be bad for you.

 Phone number lookup class/programs
 ----------------------------------